Vaccines — What You Need to Know

 COVID-19 Vaccine Inequities

 Significant racial and ethnic disparities have been reported during the COVID-19 pandemic.
-Blacks and Hispanics have a two-fold rate of dying from COVID-19 compared to their white counterparts.
+Blacks and Hispanics have a two-fold higher rate of dying from COVID-19 compared to their white counterparts.
 Life expectancy decreased about three years for both Black and Latino Americans during the COVID-19 pandemic as well.
 Vaccinations are urgently needed in communities of color to prevent the further spread of COVID-19 in the United States.
 Below is a visualization of the rates of vaccination by race/ethnicity.

 Visit this website to review the latest data on COVID-19 Vaccinations by Race/Ethnicity